locationtech/geomesa/geomesa-tools/README.md

         help                Show help
-        ingest              Ingest/convert various file formats into GeoMesa ingestraster        Ingest a raster file or raster files in a directory into GeoMesa keyword             Add/remove/list keywords on a given schema list                List GeoMesa features for a given catalog queryrasterstats    Export queries and statistics about the last X number of queries to a CSV file. removeschema        Remove a schema and associated features from a GeoMesa catalog
+        ingest              Ingest/convert various file formats into GeoMesa ingestraster        Ingest a raster file or raster files in a directory into GeoMesa keywords             Add/remove/list keywords on a given schema list                List GeoMesa features for a given catalog queryrasterstats    Export queries and statistics about the last X number of queries to a CSV file. removeschema        Remove a schema and associated features from a GeoMesa catalog